 Create a maze

-Many of us have limited space in our gardens.
+Many of us have limited space in our yards.
 This means that we want something that is functional but also looks pleasing to the eye, something we can enjoy looking at while we have that evening glass of wine.

 Raised beds in the shape of a maze are not only beautiful to look at, they’re also practical, as they enable you to walk in-between all of your plants, so you can easily pick those ripe veggies (or pesky weeds).